Kingsolomon445/content-aggregator/README.md

 This is a content aggregator that gets different tech contents from different websites plus a blog forum(Made with Python & Django).
 Feel free to change the codes, add more functionalities , change design , whatever you wish.

-Note: *I have an already running website www.greatsuperlian.com for content aggregator so it is crucial to change design and maybe some functionalities and securities to your taste.*

 # STEPS